dhruv9vats/gsoc-2021/docs/index.md

 # Google Summer of Code 2021 Report

-## The Project
+## The Project: Integrating Multitaper Periodogram into Stingray

 A one-line summary of [the
 project](https://summerofcode.withgoogle.com/projects/#5521109757198336)
 can be stated as follows:

-The project involved investigating, implementing, and integrating a superior spectral estimation technique, called the Multitaper Periodogram, into a software package named [Stingray](https://github.com/StingraySoftware/stingray), which specializes in spectral-timing analysis of astrophysical X-ray time series.
+The project involved investigating, implementing, and integrating a superior spectral estimation technique, called the [Multitaper Periodogram](https://en.wikipedia.org/wiki/Multitaper), into a software package named [Stingray](https://github.com/StingraySoftware/stingray), which specializes in spectral-timing analysis of astrophysical X-ray time series.